Hurricane Floyd: Impact

-Caribbean and Bahamas
+Caribbean

 Around when Floyd first became a hurricane, its outer bands moved over the Lesser Antilles.

 Hurricane Floyd lashed the Bahamas with winds of 155 mph and waves up to 50 ft in height.
 A 20 ft storm surge inundated many islands with over five ft (1.5 m) of water throughout.
 The wind and waves toppled power and communication lines, severely disrupting electricity and telephone services for days.
 Damage was greatest at Abaco Island, Cat Island, San Salvador Island, and Eleuthera Island, where Floyd uprooted trees and destroyed a significant number of houses.
 Numerous restaurants, hotels, shops, and homes were devastated, severely limiting in the recovery period tourism on which many rely for economic well-being.
 Damaged water systems left tens of thousands across the archipelago without water, electricity, or food.
 Despite the damage, however, few deaths were reported, as only one person drowned in Freeport, and there were few injuries reported.